Get,

 Dr. M.G.
 Kartheeka, MBBS, MD(Pediatrics)

-Benefits of Breathing Exercises
+Other Benefits of Breathing Exercises

-• They relax your body
+• They help relax the body by calming your nerves

-• They improve oxygenation
+• They aid in improving oxygenation

 • Helps to strengthen core muscles, especially breathing exercises that include stretching